RuiChen12/RuiChen12.github.io/essays/AiUse.md

 - **Experience WODs (e.g. E18)**
   In the beginning, for WODs like E18, I didn’t use AI at all.
 These tasks mostly involved basic JavaScript and simple logic, so I could do them by myself.
   But later, when we started learning functional programming, I got confused with some functions.
 For example, in one WOD, I wasn’t sure if I should use `_.filter` or `_.map`, or how to combine them.
 So I asked ChatGPT:
-  > “How do I use filter and map together in underscore?”
+  > “How do I use the filter and map together in underscore?”
   It showed me an example and helped me understand how to use them together.
 Still, I didn’t always use AI because these WODs didn’t affect my grade, and sometimes I liked solving the problems on my own.

 - **In-class Practice WODs**